310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endnote %}

 {% bubble Midori2 %}
-(Ahhh, this is so depressing...
-I wanna die...)
+(Ahhh, this is so depressing… I wanna die…)

-(In the end, Tetora-kun and Shinobu-kun said they’re gonna take longer getting here...)
+(In the end, Tetora-kun and Shinobu-kun said they’re gonna take longer getting here…)

-(And Shinkai-senpai went off somewhere ‘cause he suddenly had an urgent matter to deal with in the aquarium...)
+(And Shinkai-senpai went off somewhere ‘cause he suddenly had an urgent matter to deal with in the aquarium…)

-(Thanks to that, now it looks like Morisawa-senpai and I are on an aquarium date for literally no reason besides us being alone together...)
+(Thanks to that, now it looks like Morisawa-senpai and I are on an aquarium date for literally no reason besides us being alone together…)

-(It feels like fate itself is trying to force me in his direction and I hate it...
-It feels so lonely with all of us separated from each other...)
+(It feels like fate itself is trying to force me in his direction and I hate it… It feels so lonely with all of us separated from each other…)

-(Ahh, I’m really starting to feel pissed off now...)
+(Ahh, I’m really starting to feel pissed off now…)

 {% endbubble %}
 {% bubble Chiaki %}